kevinlwong/Kinecta/README.md

-# AI Ancestor MVP
+# Kinecta MVP

-**AI Ancestor** is a Next.js + Tailwind CSS web app that lets you **connect with a simulated ancestor** from your chosen heritage background via chat.
+**Kinecta** is a Next.js + Tailwind CSS web app that lets you **connect with a simulated ancestor** from your chosen heritage background via chat.
 This MVP demonstrates:

 * **Heritage & persona selection** (Hakka, Hokkien, Cantonese) with context (region, time period, occupation, traits)
 * **Chat interface** with simulated AI responses, typing indicator, and auto-scroll